nuxt/vue-meta/README.md

 Manage page meta info in Vue 2.0 server-rendered components.
 Supports streaming.
 No dependencies.

 > **Please note** that this project is still in very early alpha development and is *not* considered to be production ready.
+> **You have been warned.** There is no sanitization yet, no tests, and you might even find some features are still missing.

 # Description
 `vue-meta` is a [Vue 2.0](https://vuejs.org) plugin that allows you to manage your app's meta information, much like [`react-helmet`](https://github.com/nfl/react-helmet) does for React.
 However, instead of setting your data as props passed to a proprietary component, you simply export it as part of your component's data using the `metaInfo` property.